willianathompson/osticket-prereqs/README.md

 </p>
 <p>
 IIS, PHP, and MySQL were successfully installed on the Windows 10 VM.
 IIS was enabled through the "Turn Windows features on or off" settings.
-PHP was downloaded, extracted to the C:\PHP folder, configured by editing the php_imap, php_inti file, php_opcache to enable necessary extensions.
+PHP was downloaded, extracted to the C:\PHP folder, configured by editing the php_imap, php_inti, php_opcache file to enable necessary extensions.
 MySQL was installed, configured, and the root password was set for secure database access.
 </p>
 <br />